We had to unwrap and reveal, this day of reckoning anticipated, hoped for, feared.

 Nothing bad.
 In fact, very good.
 I tore off the fat on mine - it was silky.
 Vince swallowed his whole.
 I chewed carefully, with my front teeth, ready for anything.

-It tasted bloody marvellous.
+It tasted marvellous.
 I did a little victory dance in a circle, the floor boards thumping.

-We ate more, maybe a quarter of the first breast and then I called a halt.
-Just in case.
-We'd watch for signs of cramping.
+We ate more, maybe a quarter of the first breast. and then I called a halt.

 Final word on the prosciutto: delicious.

-jvdh, who made the duck prosciutto and blogged about it on Voer, sent me a link to Charcuterie Sundays, written by Grant van Gameren, who runs The Black Hoof in Toronto.
-I emailed him my sorry tale, and Grant very kindly replied.
-This is what he says:
+My friend Johannes, who makes duck prosciutto and blogged about it on Voer, sent me a link to Charcuterie Sundays, written by Grant van Gameren, who runs The Black Hoof in Toronto.
+Grant's response to my email:

 I salt a 360 gram duck breast with 30 grams kosher salt to 5 grams white sugar for 12-14 days.
 Then hang for 3-4 weeks.